taowen/vhd-launcher/README.md

 # usage

-prepare a vhd file containing the game
+prepare a vhd file containing the game.
+Windows Disk Manager supports create and attach vhd file out of box, just create a vhd, mount it and copy the game files.

 write a ini file to describe the game directory layout, such as ninja-gaiden1.vhd and ninja-gaiden1.ini